slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
-> *"If you have a garden and a library, you have everything you need."
+> *"Any idiot can face a crisis; it's this day-to-day living that wears you out."
--- Cicero*
+-- Anton Chekhov*
 > *"Mondays are fine.
 It's your life that sucks."
 -- Ricky Gervais*
 > *"What does the money machine eat?
 It eats youth, spontaneity, life, beauty, and, above all, it eats creativity.
 It eats quality and shits quantity."